madsolar8582/blog/content/post/2018-04-15-protecting-critical-sections.md

 ```

 ## Semaphores
 Both the pthread library and GCD also provide a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) implementation as a form of synchronization (although the pthread implementation is deprecated).
-Semaphores are similar to locks in that a calling thread requests (locks) the shared resource and then signals (unlocks) when it is done using it, but unlike non-blocking locks, the semaphore will block the calling thread until it is available.
+Semaphores are similar to locks in that a calling thread requests (locks) the shared resource and then signals (unlocks) when it is done using it.
+The semaphore behaves like a blocking lock and blocks the calling thread until it is available.
 Therefore, it is important to call into semaphore protected code with threads that share the same priority since they do not benefit from [priority inheritance](https://en.wikipedia.org/wiki/Priority_inheritance).

 POSIX Example:
 ```obj-c